The Authorization System

 "You committed to enhanced authorization controls on every CAPA closure.
 Show me how the closures since the response demonstrate that commitment."

-A defensible answer
+A record-backed answer

 Authorization Capacity